flexile-white-logo

 • Gas measurement

-The dairy barn on Mære was built in 2016 and today has room for 55 yearlings with calves and heifers.
-The milk quota is 400 tonnes and the waste in the barn is between 8500 and 9500 kg EKM (energy-corrected milk) per year cow.
-The animal welfare indicator shows a high score and students and staff make a good effort every day to ensure that our animals are well.
+The dairy barn at Mære was built in 2016 and currently has space for 55 yearling cows with calves and heifers.
+The milk quota is 400 tons and the yield in the barn is between 8500 and 9500 kg EKM (energy-corrected milk) per yearling cow.
+The animal welfare indicator shows a high score and students and staff make a good effort every day to ensure that our animals are well-off.

 Technical equipment in the barn

-The barn is built of wood, which binds CO2 compared to buildings in concrete.
+The barn is built of wood, which binds CO2 compared to concrete buildings.
 The walls are made of solid wood, and no additional insulation has been added beyond the wood's own insulating capacity.
 There is natural ventilation in the building.

 Heat is recovered by cooling the milk in the milk tank.
-A heat exchanger is fitted to the tank, and the heat is used to heat water in the hot water tank, or is given as tempered drinking water to the animals.
+A heat exchanger is installed on the tank, and the heat is used to heat water in the hot water tank, or given as tempered drinking water to the animals.

 A heat pump (air to air) has been installed to provide heat for heating common rooms.